Last Updated: March 30, 2024

 💰 Compare Mary Tyler Moore's Net Worth

-What was Mary Tyler Moore's Net Worth and Salary?
+What Was Mary Tyler Moore's Net Worth and Salary?

-Mary Tyler Moore was an American actress, model, producer, and humanitarian who had a net worth of $60 million at the time of her death on January 25th, 2017.
+Mary Tyler Moore was an American actress, model, producer, and humanitarian who had a net worth of $60 million at the time of her death on January 25, 2017.
 Mary Tyler Moore rose to prominence during the 1960s and 1970s, leaving an indelible mark on the entertainment industry.
 Moore's career spanned over five decades, and her talent, beauty, and comedic timing made her one of the most beloved and influential figures in television history.

 Moore gained nationwide recognition for her role as Laura Petrie on "The Dick Van Dyke Show," which aired from 1961 to 1966.
 Her portrayal of the witty, independent housewife showcased her natural comedic abilities and earned her critical acclaim.
 However, it was her groundbreaking role as Mary Richards in "The Mary Tyler Moore Show" that solidified her status as a television trailblazer.
 The show, which ran from 1970 to 1977, depicted Mary as a single, career-oriented woman, challenging traditional gender roles and empowering women across the nation.

 Beyond her television success, Moore starred in notable films such as "Ordinary People," for which she received an Academy Award nomination for Best Actress.
-Additionally, she ventured into producing and co-founded MTM Enterprises, which produced successful shows like "The Bob Newhart Show" and "Hill Street Blues."
+Additionally, she ventured into producing and co-founded MTM Enterprises, which produced successful TV series like "The Bob Newhart Show" and "Hill Street Blues."
 Throughout her career, Mary Tyler Moore received numerous accolades, including seven Primetime Emmy Awards, a Tony Award, and a Lifetime Achievement Award from the Screen Actors Guild.
 She was admired for her talent, professionalism, and dedication to her craft.

 Early Life and Career

-The Dick Van Dyke Show
+"The Dick Van Dyke Show"

 Mary Tyler Moore Net Worth